 (iii) Modeling of low levels of or no intermittent generation conditions.

 (6) Assumed Direct Current Tie (DC Tie) imports and exports will be curtailed as necessary to meet reliability criteria in planning studies.

+(7) Each Large Load included in a planning study shall be set to a level of Demand consistent with the current Load Commissioning Plan.